HwWobbe/Wip-Main/README.md

         - first Marketing activity should be proposed cohort defininitions
           - consider defining this by the "MoveReasons" insights
             - AiHw: Initial versus ultimate marketing Goals
+              - in Novice ( a first Levels of Expertise ) terms

 - BdcTalks
   - W. + boss talks